outl1ne/nova-notes-field/README.md

 | full_width_inputs | boolean            | Optionally force all notes fields to display in full width.                                                                                                                                                         |
 | display_order     | string             | Optionally set the sort order for notes.
 Default is `DESC`.                                                                                                                                                         |

-## Custom delete authorization
+## Custom edit & delete authorization

-By default, only the user that wrote the note can delete it and no one can delete system notes.
+By default, only the user that wrote the note can edit/delete it and no one can edit/delete system notes.

-You can define which user(s) can delete which notes by defining a new Laravel authorization Gate called `delete-nova-note`.
+You can define which user(s) can edit/delete which notes by defining a new Laravel authorization Gate called `edit-nova-note` and `delete-note-note` respectively.

 In your `AuthServiceProvider.php` add a Gate definition like so: